Minda1975/Dots-and-i3wm/README.md

 As color theme i use [Atomic](https://github.com/gerardbm/atomic).
 Atomic color scheme is already included in terminals, i3wm and cmus.

+Fot tmux configuration, please check [this](https://github.com/gpakosz/.tmux)

+My default shell is zsh.
+With it i use [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting).
+It is Fish shell-like syntax highlighting for Zsh 🐟 and [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions).
+It is Fish-like fast/unobtrusive autosuggestions for zsh 🐠

+Install these plugins from the official repositories.

 P.S.

 A little explanation about i3blocks modules.